tudelft3d/val3dity/README.md

 Its default is 0.0unit.
 Observe that using an overlap tolerance significantly reduces the speed of the validator, as rather complex geometric operations are performed.

-To validate only the buildings in a CityGML file (and ignore all the rest), and to obtain a report where each building has its ID and its error:
+To validate only the buildings in a CityGML file (and ignore all the rest) with a tolerance for the overlap of 1cm (0.01unit), and to obtain a report for each building:

     $ ./val3dity input.gml -b --overlap-tolerance 0.01 -r myreport.xml